-There are three old and decommissioned K6 type phone boxes in our parish and two of them have been adopted and now belong to Whitchurch and Ganarew Parish Council.
+There are three old and decommissioned K6 type telephone boxes in our parish and two of them have been adopted and now belong to Whitchurch and Ganarew Parish Council.
 (WAGPC)

 The History Society originally intended to undertake a general refurbishment of all three starting with the kiosk at Crockers Ash.
 Our aim was to eventually make them all suitable for public use as information points.
 They would contain information provided by us about local historical characters, local places of interest and perhaps provide directions for walks both in the immediate area and longer routes connecting to the other phone boxes.
 They will not be available for public advertising notices or business card display or book exchange.
 The Parish Council were not keen on them being used for this.

 It has only very recently transpired (September 2018) that the Great Doward kiosk still belongs to BT but there is a suggestion that it might be sold and transferred to Goodrich PC who no longer own a kiosk in their parish.